Child Safeguarding Statement

 • Dismissal supervised by Principal and Deputy Principal and class teachers at 1.30pm and 2.30pm

-• One-to-one handover of infant pupils, 1st/2nd class pupils & Rainbow Unit pupils to Parent/guardian or designated collector
+• One-to-one handover of infant pupils, 1st/2nd class pupils & Rainbow pupils to Parent/guardian or designated collector

 5 Late arrival and early departure of pupils Medium Harm to pupils